indra-labs/indra/doc/whitepaper.md

 avoided when traffic achieves the intended forward path without excessive latency.

-The return paths also serve as a path to return a new cipher for an exit node, whose messages are carried with the return loop.
+The return paths also serve as a path to return a new cipher for an exit node, whose messages are carried with the return loop, as well as bandwidth accounting data, via provided ciphers for the return path payload.

 ### Dancing Paths